If you're in a long-term relationship, it's possible there will be moments when it feels like your

 This may simply be a way to reconnect, or it could lead to a bigger convo.
 "Often partners feel disconnected when they aren’t sharing basic information about their day," Dr. Sommerfeldt says.
 "This also shows interest, curiosity, and care for your partner.
 Many times, getting a small conversation going can eventually turn into deeper, more meaningful communication that can

 help build the relationship."
+2 "What Do You Need?"

 Similarly, it never hurts to